Diderot-Language/examples/README.md

 To make sure your build works, try:

 	teem-build/bin/unu --version

-You may want to keep in mind that <code>unu dnorm</code> is a useful command for normalizing the orientation and meta-data in a Nrrd arrays into the consistent representation that the Diderot run-time assumes.
+Note that <code>unu dnorm</code> is a useful command for normalizing the orientation and meta-data in a Nrrd arrays into the consistent representation that the Diderot run-time assumes.

-Post-processing of Diderot output often generates PNG images , which means you'll unfortunately also need a **separate** Teem build that includes PNG and zlib.
+Post-processing of Diderot output often generates PNG images, which means you'll unfortunately also need a **separate** Teem build that includes PNG and zlib.
 If you don't already have such a Teem build in your path, you can: